Talks

 | 2025-09-19 | Royal Hacking Lab | Ministry of Education - Research Policy Unit | Link 1 |

 Dr. Emre Süren, Head of the Royal Hacking Lab, presented the lab’s prior work on IoT security, current research on mobile-application vulnerabilities, and planned projects on AI-driven vulnerability discovery and cyber-threat intelligence.
-The presentation took place during a Cybercampus Sverige event for approximately 20 participants from the Government Offices’ Ministry of Education, Research Policy Unit, and focused on research-policy issues and international research cooperation within the EU.
+The presentation took place for approximately 20 participants from the Government Offices’ Ministry of Education, Research Policy Unit, and focused on research-policy issues and international research cooperation within the EU.

 Proposal: Artificial General Intelligence for Offensive Security